BACK IN ANTIGUA

 Her accomodation provides five berths in two forward cabins plus the spacious saloon, with one head and a fitted galley with oven, hob and fridge.

-A few years ago Apollonia underwent a total restoration and has been the subject of much tlc since then.
+A few years ago Apollonia underwent a total restoration and has been the subject of much tlc since then including some hull repairs after hurricane Irma passed over the BVI, undertaken by a team of experts flown to the BVI under the guidance of a very experienced owner.

-During the restoration the majority of the hull planking and many of the frames were replaced, together with the soles and bearers, the cockit, coamings, the entire deck, and many of the interior fittings.
-Repowered and re-rigged.
+During the restoration the majority of the hull planking and many of the frames were replaced, together with the soles and bearers, the cockpit, coamings, the entire deck, and many of the interior fittings.
 The spars were replaced with aluminium and she was re-rigged and equipped with a suite of cruising sails.

 Caribbean Brokerage offers the details of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.